In Exercises 13–16, find the indicated binomial probabilities. If... | Channels for Pearson+

 In Exercises 13–16, find the indicated binomial probabilities.
 If convenient, use technology or Table 2 in Appendix B.

-Fifty-three percent of U.S. adults support attempting to land an astronaut on Mars.
-You randomly select eight U.S. adults.
-Find the probability that the number who support attempting to land an astronaut on Mars is (a) exactly three
+Seventy-two percent of U.S. civilian employees have access to medical care benefits.
+You randomly select nine civilian employees.
+Find the probability that the number who have access to medical care benefits is (a) exactly six

 Verified step by step guidance